Mapping Out Your MBA Application Timeline

 Essays and Test Prep

 The amount of time MBA aspirants will spend on their applications will vary, depending on writing abilities and general work efficiency.
 That said, plan to spend between 40 and 60 hours preparing four to eight applications.
-Non-native English speakers will also likely need to allot more time on their applications, particularly on writing, revising, editing, proofing, formatting, and inputting essays.
+Non-native English speakers will also likely need to allot more time to their applications, particularly on writing, revising, editing, proofing, formatting, and inputting essays.

 The other piece of this puzzle is, of course, the GMAT or GRE.
 Have you completed the exam and feel satisfied with your score?
 If you still need to take the exam, you have a lot of work ahead of you, as applicants typically devote at least 100 hours to test preparation.